DragonMinded/netboot/README.md

 Since this uses a series of threads to manage cabinets in the background, it can be somewhat difficult to install in a normal nginx/uWSGI setup.
 A wsgi file is provided in the `scripts/` directory that is meant to be used alongside a virtualenv with this repository installed in it.
 Config files should be copied to the same directory, and don't forget to update the ROMs/patches directories.
 If you do something similar to my setup below, don't forget to set up a virtualenv in the venv directory!

+Since the default configuration for this repository is to be used as a package in other code, setup.py will default to only installing the parts of the package that matter for that.
+If you want to use pip to update your virtualenv when running the below setup, you should run `FULL_INSTALLATION=1 pip install . --upgrade` to tell setup.py to install the web server packages as well.

 My uWSGI config looks something similar to the following:

 ```